core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 # Examples

-The following sections show two examples of KUDOS being executed and successfully completing.
+The following sections show two examples of KUDOS being executed, both showing successfully completion of KUDOS and the procedure failing.

 ## Successful KUDOS Execution Initiated with a Request Message